 - Additional Research/Scholarly Activity

 A didactic program developed by the program faculty and based upon the core knowledge content of emergency medical services will supplement the core curriculum.
 An average of at least three hours per week of scheduled didactic sessions will include presentations based on the defined curriculum, administrative seminars, journal review, morbidity and mortality conferences, and research seminars.

 Sessions may include joint conferences co-sponsored with emergency medicine and other disciplines.
 Fellows will also have an opportunity to plan and conduct didactic experiences for the Emergency Medicine Residency Program.

 To enhance the educational experience, fellows will be required to attend the National Association of EMS Physicians (NAEMSP®) Medical Directors Course and Practicum and the NAEMSP® Annual Meeting in January.
-Fellows will also attend the New Jersey Statewide Conference on EMS in November.
+Fellows will also attend the NREMT EMS Fellows Conference in Atlanta.
 These events will give fellows opportunities to network with experts on the national and state levels and to learn about best practices and advances in EMS.

 Fellows will also participate in the National Disaster Life Support (NDLS) courses, a series of educational programs to better prepare health care professionals and emergency response personnel for mass casualty events, at the Regional Training Center at Cooper University Hospital.
 In addition, fellows will complete the online Independent Study Program in Incident Command System, provided by the Federal Emergency Management Agency (FEMA).